benjoquilario/api.animehi/README.md

 All you gotta do is provide a client side the api will do the backend for your need

-- Out of the box anilist authentication
+- anilist authentication
-- Comment section api
+- Comment episode section api
 - Reply comment section api
+- like/unlike comment
+- like reply

 `Comming Soon`